Skip to contents

 Here are a few simple data analysis examples using Ergast’s data.

 Note that, when downloading multiple sets of data, we’ll put a short Sys.sleep() in the loop to reduce load on their servers.
 Please be a courteous user of their free service and have similar pauses built into your analysis code.
-Please read their Terms and Conditions for more informaiton.
+Please read their Terms and Conditions for more information.

 We can make multiple repeat calls to the same function (with the same arguments) as the f1dataR package automatically caches responses from Ergast.
 You’ll see this taken advantage of in a few areas.